lachrist/aran/README.md

 # Aran

 Aran is a npm module for facilitating the development of JavaScript dynamic analysis tools.
-Aran is based on a source-to-source code transformation fully compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) to enable amongst other things: sandboxing, tracing and symbolic execution.
-To install it simply run: "npm install aran".
+Aran is based on a source-to-source code transformation fully compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) and enable amongst other things: sandboxing, tracing and symbolic execution.
+To install it, simply run: `npm install aran`.

-**Attention, Aran uses ECMAScript6 Harmony Proxies which is currently supported by Node (with the `--harmony` flag) and Firefox; so this module will NOT work on Safari, Chrome and Internet Explorer!!!**
+**Attention, Aran uses ECMAScript6 Harmony Proxies which is currently supported by Node (with the `--harmony` flag) and Firefox; this module will NOT work on Safari, Chrome and Internet Explorer!!!**

 This module exposes a function that expects three arguments: